SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    to adjust wording there, now that it's a consequence of a general rule instead of a one-off rule specifically for in-out parameters.

-..
-XXX There's a transition here.
+.. docnote:: There's a missing transition here.

 For example, consider a game where each player has a health amount, which decreases when taking damage,